Tariff fight adds to China’s economic challenges

 ECONOMIC SLOWDOWN

-With less demand from Chinse steel mills, global prices for iron ore are off 14 percent this year — and down 60 percent from their 2010 peak.
-That cuts revenue for Australia and other producers.
+Weaker demand from Chinese steel mills has taken global prices for iron ore down 14 percent this year — and 60 percent from their 2010 peak.
+That hurts Australia and other producers.

-Chinese leaders want to shift emphasis from the headline growth number to poverty reduction, energy efficiency and the environment.
+Chinese leaders want to shift the focus from growth numbers to poverty reduction, energy efficiency and the environment.
 But they need to keep the expansion above 6 percent to hit their target of doubling incomes from 2010 levels by 2020.

 China's yuan has sunk in value against the dollar.
 That helps exporters by making Chinese toys, appliances and other goods cheaper for American consumers.
 But regulators worry it will trigger an outflow of money, making it harder for companies to borrow.